Today, we’ll be reviewing the Electro-Voice RE20 dynamic microphone.

 This helped it become a favorite amongst radio broadcasters, as you can get up-close and personal (lips on the grille) and still record with a great deal of clarity.

-The RE20 is an absolutely incredible microphone when it comes to recording vocalists.
-Its immunity to proximity effect, as well as its remarkably flat frequency response, make it a great choice for nearly any singer – especially for vocalists who don’t have the best mic technique.
+Its immunity to proximity effect, as well as its remarkably flat frequency response, make it a great microphone for nearly any singer, especially for vocalists who don’t have the best mic technique.

 What’s more, is that the microphone takes EQ like nobody’s business.
 It might not give you the immediate studio magic that a condenser microphone might have, but the results will absolutely be usable and honest.

-The RE20 has great off-axis rejection as well as virtually no proximity effect, meaning that you can get great takes from live settings with minimal bleed and coloration.
+As far as the live performance is concerned, the RE20 has great off-axis rejection as well as virtually no proximity effect, meaning that you can get great takes from live settings with minimal bleed and coloration.

-Drums
+Drums 5.0

 For most cases, the main objective when recording a kick is to capture both the full weight of the low-end thump, as well as the snap of the batter head.
 The RE20 excels in both camps, due to its extremely flat and level-headed response.